mkadlof/plepiseq-wgs-pipeline/doc/topics/quickstart.md

   ./update_external_databases.sh kraken
   ./update_external_databases.sh freyja
 ```
-This should fill directories in `data/pangolin` and `data/nextclade`.
 For more details read the chapter [](updates.md).

 7. Copy `run_nf_pipeline.sh.template` to `run_nf_pipeline.sh` and fill in the paths to the reads and output directory.